-- However, home buyers who have at least a 10% down payment towards home purchase, and want to eliminate paying for private mortgage insurance, also known as PMI can no do so with Buying Home With No PMI With 80-10-10 Mortgage Loans
+- However, homebuyers who have at least a 10% down payment towards a home purchase, and want to eliminate paying for private mortgage insurance, also known as PMI can no do so with Buying Home With No PMI With 80-10-10 Mortgages

 The Mechanics 80-10-10 Mortgage Loans

 Home Buyers who have at least a 10% down payment and want to avoid paying a monthly private mortgage insurance premium can get a first mortgage of 80% Loan to Value, LTV, and a second mortgage loan or a Home Equity Line of Credit, also known as HELOC, of 10% so the total CLTV is at 90% loan to value, LTV.